-7.1 The Parties shall share with such other relevant integration authorities, the necessary activity and financial data for services, facilities or resources that relate to the planned use of services provided by those integration authorities for the users of adult health and social care services of Moray.

-7.2 The Parties shall consult with the IJB on any plans to change service provision of non-integrated services which may have a resultant impact on the Strategic Plan.
+- 7.1 The Parties shall share with such other relevant integration authorities, the necessary activity and financial data for services, facilities or resources that relate to the planned use of services provided in the Moray area by those integration authorities for people who live within Moray. - 7.2 The Strategic Plan is written for the residents of Moray.
+A number of individuals may be resident in the area of one integration authority but receive services in the area of another integration authority.
+NHS Grampian will provide support to enable the appropriate planning of such services for these individuals.
+This shall be done in pursuance of the duty under s30(3) of the Act. - 7.3 The Parties shall consult with the IJB on any plans to change service provision of non-integrated services which may have a resultant impact on the Strategic Plan.